andrewsky-labs/zentrun/README.md

 In the demo below, a marketing agent:

-📥 Collects AI-related news
+1) 📥 Collects AI-related news

-✍️ Transforms it into SNS posts
+2) ✍️ Transforms it into SNS posts

-🐦 Uploads content to Twitter
+3) 🐦 Uploads content to Twitter

-📊 Analyzes collected data
+4) 📊 Analyzes collected data

-📈 Visualizes insights through a custom UI
+5) 📈 Visualizes insights through a custom UI

-All steps are created and run through **vibe-coding** — natural language transformed into stored, reusable functions.
+All steps are created and run through vibe-coding — imagine using an app and being able to add new features on the fly, just by saying what you want.

 [![Demo Video](assets/demo.jpg)](https://youtu.be/HcqcrWb2jxA)